AliGhorashiCMT/Topological-Prevalence/README.md

 TODO.

 ## Data files (.jld2)
-We have included .jld2 files with the necessary input file data for each spacegroup, sg, in `./symeigs/output/sg$sg/eps1/te/` (note that for all other dielectric contrasts and the TM mode input files, the only difference is the value of `epsin`).
+We have included .jld2 files with the necessary input file data for each plane group, sg, in `./symeigs/output/sg$sg/eps1/te/`
+(note that for all other dielectric contrasts and the TM mode input files, the only difference is the value of `epsin`).
-To map the data stored in the JLD2 files to a Fourier lattice, simply `load(./symeigs/output/sg$sg/eps1/te/sg$sg-epsid1-res64-te-input.jld2)`.
+To map the data stored in the .jld2 files to a Fourier lattice, simply `load(./symeigs/output/sg$sg/eps1/te/sg$sg-epsid1-res64-te-input.jld2)`.
 This will give an object with three fields: `Rsv`, `flatv` and `isovalv`, each of which is a 10000 element vector. `Rsv` is a vector of lattice vectors.
 Note that for every plane groups except for p2, p6, and c2mm, each element of `Rsv` will be the same, due to symmetry restrictions.
 `flatv` is a vector of elements of type `ModulatedFourierLattice{2}`.
-Each ModulatedFourierLattice object has fields orbits and orbitcoefs.
-Orbits are the reciprocal lattice vectors `G` and orbitcoefs the corresponding Fourier basis coefficients. `isovalv` is a vector of isovalues (which determine the filling of the Fourier lattice).
-Use `plotting_utilities.jl` to use `Rsv`, **flatv` and `isovalv` to plot the corresponding Fourier lattices.
+Each `ModulatedFourierLattice` object has fields `orbits` and `orbitcoefs`. `orbits` are the reciprocal lattice vectors **G** and `orbitcoefs` the corresponding Fourier basis coefficients. `isovalv` is a vector of isovalues (which determine the filling fraction of the Fourier lattice).
+`plotting_utilities.jl` includes tools to plot the Fourier lattices from `Rsv`, `flatv` and `isovalv`.